SmartTechAIResearch/Demo.TFLite/arduinoide/Readme.md

 #include "tensorflow/lite/version.h"
 ```

-In order to use all the Tensorflow operations, I had to create a namespace with preallocated variables.
-These variables will be used throughout the code and are handeling everything involving the predicting and error reporting process.
+In order to use all the Tensorflow operations, we have to create a namespace with preallocated variables.
+These variables will be used throughout the code and are handling everything involving the predicting and error reporting process.

 ``` Arduino
 namespace {
 tflite::ErrorReporter* error_reporter = nullptr;